adharsh892140/Business-Intelligence-Shoppers-Prediction/README.md

- Business-Intelligence-Shoppers-Prediction
+# Business-Intelligence-Shoppers-Prediction
 This Business Intelligence project focuses on classifying online shoppers as Purchasers or Non-Purchasers using machine learning.
 This project analyzes online shoppers behavior to predict whether they will make a purchase or not.
 Multiple machine learning models were used, with Gradient Boosting performing the best.
-📂Project Structure
+##📂Project Structure
-online-shoppers-intention/ ├── data/ # Raw and cleaned data files ├── notebooks/ # Jupyter notebooks with EDA, modeling, and results ├── outputs/ # Graphs, charts, reports, accuracy results ├── requirements.txt # Project dependencies ├── README.md # Project description and usage └── .gitignore
+'online-shoppers-intentention/'
+'data/' - Raw and cleaned data files.
+'notebooks/' - Jupyter notebooks with EDA, modelling, and results.
+'outputs/' - Graphs, charts, reports, accuracy results.
+'requirements.txt' - Project dependencies.
+'README.md' - Project description and usage.
+'.gitignore' - Git ignore file.
-📊 Data Set
+##📊 Data Set
 • Source:UCI Machine Learning Repository
 https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset
 • Target: Revenue - To predict whether an online shopper will make a pourchase based on their browsing behavior and session data.
-📌 Objectives
+##📌 Objectives
 • To analyze online shoppers behavior and distinguish between Purchasers and Non-Purchasers.
 • To apply and compare multiple supervised machine learning models for predicting purchase intent.
 • To identify the most effective model based on performance metrics.
 • To improve model performance through proper feature encoding and scaling.
 • To explore hidden patterns in user data using clustering techniques.
 • To provide actionable insights that support targeted marketing and customer segmentation in e-commerce.
-🛠 Tools Used
+##🛠 Tools Used
 • Jupyter
 • Pandas
 • NumPy